army-mehak/Project3-Azure-ML/starter_file/README.md

 For the Hyperdrive, the data was used as a csv file which was preprocessed and then used directly from the current directory.

 ## Automated ML
-*TODO*: Give an overview of the `utoml` settings and configuration you used for this experiment AutoML settings is defined and passed to AutoML configuration as a parameters.
+*TODO*: Give an overview of the `automl` settings and configuration you used for this experiment AutoML settings is defined and passed to AutoML configuration as a parameters.
 AutoML settings:
 {